Gobind Preet Singh

-PDF ingestion pipeline with presigned S3 uploads, ECS-based parsing, and an explicit parse-then-apply workflow guarded by DynamoDB transactional idempotency.
+Invoice ingestion pipeline with presigned S3 uploads, ECS-based parsing, and a controlled parse-then-apply workflow protected by DynamoDB transactional idempotency.

 Problem

-Manual invoice entry is slow and error-prone.
-Applying inventory changes directly from raw parsing output is risky.
-This system enforces a reviewable, two-step workflow where parsing is isolated from inventory mutation.
+Manual invoice entry is slow and error-prone, but applying inventory changes directly from raw parsing output is also risky.
+This system enforces a reviewable two-step workflow where parsing is isolated from inventory mutation.

 Constraints